Project Schedule and Budget Control

 Resource Management

-• Resource Optimisation Techniques | Resource levelling | Resource smoothing | Schedule Compression Techniques (e.g., Crashing)
+• Resource Optimisation Techniques | Resource levelling | Resource smoothing | Schedule Compression Techniques (e.g. Crashing)

 Project Resource Management Exercise 2